-- 77.1 The SLS aims to maintain a consistent approach when making all decisions in relation to Hackney Carriage and private hire licensing.
+77.1 The SLS aims to maintain a consistent approach when making all decisions in relation to Hackney Carriage and private hire licensing.
 In order to maintain a consistent approach, this policy is always considered, in addition to the Enforcement Policy, and followed where appropriate.
 In reaching any decision The SLS will also have regard to the following:

 - i. the seriousness of any offences;

 - ii. the licensee's past history;

 - iii. the consequences of non-compliance;

 - iv. likely effectiveness of the various enforcement options;

 - v. danger to the public.

-- 77.2 Once the SLS has considered all the evidence and relevant information, the following options will be considered.
-Note that dependent upon the considerations outlined in 77.1 officers will undertake the appropriate level of enforcement.
-Thus any stage/s may be bypassed as required:
+77.2 Once the SLS has considered all the evidence and relevant information, the following options will be considered:

 - i. take no action;

-- ii. verbal advice and guidance

-- iii. impose penalty points on the licence (see Appendix B);
+- ii. impose penalty points on the licence (see Appendix B);

-- iv. written warning

-- v. suspend the licence;
+- iii. suspend the licence;

-- vi. revoke the licence;
+- iv. revoke the licence;

-- vii. prosecute.
+- v. prosecute.

-- 77.3 The DfT guidance is clear on the necessity of enforcement to maintain high standards of public safety.
+77.3 The DfT guidance is clear on the necessity of enforcement to maintain high standards of public safety.
 All enforcement will be proportionate and transparent.
 While the ultimate authority is the court the expectation is that enforcement will be carried out by licensing officers overseen by the Licensing Committee and the associated Licensing sub-committee.

-- 77.4 Any enforcement system needs to deal with persistent, low level breaches up to serious, possibly, criminal behaviour.
+77.4 Any enforcement system needs to deal with persistent, low level breaches up to serious, possibly, criminal behaviour.
 There are grades of sanctions from informal advice and warnings through to suspension and revocation of licences.
 The majority of enforcement will be for relatively minor offences or breaches and will be undertaken by the licensing officers.
 The relevant Council will operate a points-based enforcement scheme.
 The points system does not affect the driver's or operator's rights of appeal to the magistrate's court.
 The details of the system are shown in Appendix G.